SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-the-environment.md

 ---

-For your convenience, we provide three hypervisor examples for setting up Cumulocity IoT Edge:
+For your convenience, we provide the hypervisor examples for setting up Cumulocity IoT Edge:

 * [Example setup for ESXi VMWare](/guides/edge/installation#setting-up-esxi)
 * [Example setup for VMWare Workstation Player](/guides/edge/installation#setting-up-vmware)